KhronosGroup/SPIRV-Tools/readme.md

 ### Assembler and disassembler

-* Handle image operands
-* Support literal numbers wider than 32 bits.
+* Encode literal numbers correctly, for widths other than 32-bits.
 * Support OpenCL extension library.
 * Enforce the parsing rules.
 * Support UTF-8 literal strings.
+* Disallow accidental conflict between numbered IDs and named IDs.
+  For example, %4 should not accidentally alias to %foo.

 ### Validator